aymanmahran/procto/README.md

 # Procto - Automated Proctoring Software

 Procto is an automated proctoring software for invigilating assessments without human interaction.
-It allows professors to create assessments and invite students to take them virtually.
-Professors can mark the assessments and will be notified of any academic misconduct.
+Through the web app, professors can:
+- Add students to a course
+- Create an assessment
+- View student's answer to that assessment
+- Give students marks for the assessment
+- Be notified of any academic misconduct

+In addition, students can:
+- Start and submit an assessment
+- View upcoming and past assessments

 ## Structure